6-, 9-, 10- and 12-week sessions

 May 29 – Aug.
 17, 2018

 If you are a student currently attending another college or university, you may enroll in summer session classes as an undergraduate non-matriculated student.
 Check with your home campus academic advisor about the applicability of the summer courses you select for your degree program.
-Undergraduate students may also seek assistance from an advisor from UB’s Student Advising Services.
+Undergraduate students may also seek assistance from an advisor from UB‘s Exploratory and Pre-Professional Advising Center.

 If you are a graduate student, you must first check with the appropriate Graduate Academic Program to determine eligibility.